voschezang/coding-handbook/alignment/scale.md

-# Organization Scale
+# Alignment at Scale

-Scaling up an organization while maintaining centralized control is inherently difficult.
-Factors such as autonomy, alignment, control and efficiency may work against each other.
+Scaling up an organization while maintaining alignment is inherently difficult.
+Factors such as autonomy, control and efficiency may work against each other.

-Organizations may grow and adapt.
-There are a few phases that can be distinguished:
+[toc]

+## Overview

+Phases in organization growth.

 ![scale-up-out](../img/scale-up-out.png)